 The lights are on, but no one’s in

 We have the politicians we deserve and societies have the levels of poverty and inequality they choose.
 The poorest fifth of the population pay more of their income in tax than the richest fifth of the population.
 And even if the bankers are being bashed in the press, governments have still mortgaged our own futures to keep them paying out bonuses.

 “We didn’t eat the money…they (the banks) ate the money” describes the sentiment that many people have as to why much of Europe has ended up with such big budget deficits that are motivating the cuts to public services.
 The end result for ordinary people, we’ll be lucky if we get a slice of cheese for our efforts.

 All of this is leaving European citizens between disdain and despair.
 The ILO has warned of growing social unrest because it fears unemployment won’t recover for another five years.
 For many, this is the last straw and could lead to riots by disaffected young people, while others celebrate their despair by organising illegal raves.

 The quote from a Tea Party billboard “keep your government hands off my Medicare” may be the defining tension for the next year not just in the US but across Europe as the welfare state is stripped away and unusual allies start realising that it’s only when they lose services they took for granted they suddenly want them back.

-Will this develop transnational solidarity?
-In the era of networks and interdependence, transnationalism is the flavour of the day.
+Will this develop a transnational solidarity?
+In the era of networks and interdependence, transnationalism is flavour of the day.
 But for those who believe in solidarity, we do need to resolve this contradiction.
-Economic transnationalism melted the solid structures not only of the nation-state but of the traditional bonds of solidarity.
+Economic transnationalism melted the solid structures not only of the nation state but of the traditional bonds of solidarity.